 The field of analytics and data science is currently experiencing a surge.
 Today, we have access to a wealth of data, and there has never been a better time to use that data to get insights.
 It will lead to improved work possibilities and alternatives for career advancement.
 In India, the discipline of data science and business analytics is still considered to be in its infancy.
 Even though the topic has recently gained popularity among management aspirants and many Indian universities have begun to offer data science degrees, there is still a significant need for Data Science and Business Analytics graduates in India.
 Thus, this provides space for growth in the number of colleges that deliver top-notch data science and business analytics courses and the number of students opting to sign up for these courses.

-Data has become the new fuel for organisations’ operations, and it has become essential to stay up to date on business trends and job opportunities.
-An MBA in Analytics and Data Science seeks to provide students with the knowledge and understanding necessary to interpret data and use various communication, statistical, human behavioural, and cognitive models, as well as information technology and analytical tools, in functional areas or domains of their choice.
+Data has become the new fuel for organizations’ operations, and it has become essential to stay up to date on business trends and job opportunities.
+An MBA in Analytics and Data Science seeks to provide students with the knowledge and understanding necessary to interpret data and use various communication, statistical, human behavioral, and cognitive models, as well as information technology and analytical tools, in functional areas or domains of their choice.
 Even though pursuing an MBA will give you the fundamental management skills you’ll need to move to leadership positions, concentrating in business analytics is a terrific approach to future-proof your career and gain insight into how businesses use data.
-So, without any second thoughts, enrol in an online MBA in Analytics and Data Science from a reputable institute like Manipal University Jaipur, and carve a niche for yourself in this competition-driven world.
+So, without any second thoughts, enroll in an online MBA in Analytics and Data Science from a reputable institute like Manipal University Jaipur, and carve a niche for yourself in this competition-driven world.

 Information related to companies and external organizations is based on secondary research or the opinion of individual authors and must not be interpreted as the official information shared by the concerned organization.